Complete Guide to Raw Material Inventory Management

 Avoid stockouts and production delays

-At the worst, you can be left in a situation where you are paying your production team to sit around waiting for your raw material stock to be delivered, while your customer service team is being inundated with impatient and anxious requests for ETAs.
+At the worst, you can be left in a situation where you are paying your production team to sit around waiting for raw material stock to be delivered, while your customer service team is being inundated with impatient and anxious requests for ETAs.

 Better manage your cash flow